 Environmental, social and corporate governance (ESG) is a multidimensional term for strategies, reporting and action plans on various factors that impact an organization's sustainability.
 ESG presents an opportunity to build a more sustainable business and can be a key differentiator to enhance relevancy and trust with an organization’s stakeholders.
 These include external stakeholders (investors, customers, communities and regulators) and internal stakeholders (employees, management and board members).
-Built strategically, an ESG program can create value within an organization and be a catalyst to attract and retain talent.
+Built strategically, an ESG program can create value within an organization and be a catalyst to attract and retain talent by aligning ESG risks with your existing enterprise risk management (ERM) program.

 The collaboration is among existing ERM functions (the board, executive management and risk owners) and perhaps newer ESG functions to facilitate a comprehensive risk management program.
 This includes knowledge sharing, education and leveraging the skillset of each function to understand, identify, evaluate and address risk and recognize opportunities across the enterprise.